-The Notes are being offered or sold (i) only to U.S. persons or persons in the United States who are QIBs, as defined in Rule 144A, in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 144A and (ii) outside the United States, to non-U.S. persons in offshore transactions in reliance on Regulation S. Neither the Issuer nor Temasek is or will be registered under the Investment Company Act and investors will not be entitled to the benefits of the Investment Company Act.
-Any series of Notes may also restrict purchasers of such Notes in the United States or that are U.S. persons to QIBs that are also QPs as defined in the Investment Company Act.
+The Notes may be offered or sold (i) only to U.S. persons or persons in the United States who are QIBs, as defined in Rule 144A, in reliance on the exemption from the registration requirements of the Securities Act provided by Rule 144A and (ii) outside the United States, to non-U.S. persons in offshore transactions in reliance on Regulation S. Neither the Issuer nor Temasek is or will be registered under the Investment Company Act and investors will not be entitled to the benefits of the Investment Company Act.
+Any series of Notes may be subject to additional selling restrictions, including restricting offers or sales in the United States or to U.S. persons to QIBs that are also QPs as defined in the Investment Company Act.
 Any additional restrictions on the sale or transfer of any series of Notes will be specified in the relevant Pricing Supplement for such Notes.

-Prospective investors are hereby notified that sellers of the Notes may be relying on the exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A.
-The Arrangers and Dealers, through their respective selling agents, may arrange for the offer and resale of the Notes to U.S. persons or persons in the United States who are QIBs in reliance on Rule 144A or pursuant to another exemption from the registration requirements of the Securities Act.
+If Notes of a series are being offered or sold to U.S. persons or in the United States, prospective investors are hereby notified that sellers of such Notes may be relying on the exemption from the provisions of Section 5 of the Securities Act provided by Rule 144A.
+The Arrangers and Dealers, through their respective selling agents, may arrange for the offer and resale of such Notes to U.S. persons or persons in the United States who are QIBs in reliance on Rule 144A or pursuant to another exemption from the registration requirements of the Securities Act.
 Investors may be required to bear the financial risk of an investment in the Notes for an indefinite period.
 The Notes are not transferable except in compliance with the restrictions described in "Notice to purchasers and Holders of Registered Notes and transfer restrictions" and the relevant Pricing Supplement.